gkgaurav31/spring/10-practical-example-the-spring-way.md

 ## USE-CASE

 Say you are implementing an app a team uses to manage their tasks.
-One of the app’s features is allowing the users to leave comments for the tasks.
+One of the app's features is allowing the users to leave comments for the tasks.

 When a user publishes a comment, it is stored somewhere (e.g., in a database), and the app sends an email to a specific address configured in the app.